nojronatron/BF-BMX/README.md

 ![Desktop Logfile Nominal and Alert Entries Example](./Docs/Server-Logfile-Nominal-And-Alert-Entries.png)

-The above example shows a Winlink Payload log file, message ID H2Y96AT5T592 with a date-time stamp of 14-Aug-2024 at 11:31:00 AM:
+The above example shows a Winlink Payload log entry: message ID H2Y96AT5T592 with a date-time stamp of 14-Aug-2023 at 11:31:00 AM (Local PDT) followed by Bib Record data (also in tabular format).

 - The top Bib Record Data was parseable without issues so the Data Warning Flag was set to `NOMINAL`.
-- The second Bib Record Data was _not_ directly parsable.
-In this case the Bib Number was unexpectedly large, so the Data Warning Flag was set to `ALERT` so the problem could be investigated and corrected by the computer operator.
+- The second Bib Record Data was _not_ directly parsable because the Bib Number was unexpectedly large.
+The App applied the Data Warning Flag of `ALERT` so the problem could be investigated and corrected by the computer operators.

-_Note_: The exact same log file format is used by the Server Service and the Desktop App, with the exception that the Desktop App logs all Bib Records to a single file, and the Server Service logs Bib Data in individual files, one file per Winlink Message ID.
+_Note_: The exact same log file format is used by the Server Service and the Desktop App, with the exception that the Desktop App logs all Bib Records to a single file whereas the Server logs Bib Data in individual files, one file per Winlink Message ID.

 ## Use the Server Service

-The Server Service is a background service based on fully-fledge web components in `ASP.NET Core`:
+The Server Service is a background service based on fully-fledge web components from Microsoft's `ASP.NET Core`:

 - Only the necessary sub-components of ASP.NET Core are used to keep the service lightweight.
+- Listens for JSON-formatted POST data via HTTP and processes data as it is received.
-- Actitivites are logged to the console window that is opened when the service is started.
+- Activities are logged to the console window that is opened when the service is started.
-- Bib Data received from the BFBMX Desktop Client(s) ared logged to multiple tab-delimited file for reporting or other purposes.
+- Bib Data received from the BFBMX Desktop Client(s) are logged to multiple tab-delimited files for reporting or other purposes.

 ### Run the Server Service

 1. Download the ZIP file (location TBD) and extract the contents to a folder on the Windows computer (for example the `Documents` folder or your `Desktop`).
-1. Double-click `BFBMX-Server-Api.exe` to launch the server service.
+1. Double-click `BFBMX.ServerApi.exe` to launch the server service.
-1. If the Windows Firewall prompt appears, click 'Allow Access' to enable the server to listen for incoming data from the Desktop App(s).
+1. If an alert prompt appears from `Windows Firewall` or `Windows Security` click 'Allow Access' to enable the server to listen for incoming data from the Desktop App(s).
 1. The console window will open and display the server's status and activities.

+_Note_: To restart the service, simply double-click `BFBMX.ServerApi.exe` again.

 ### Server Service Overview

 The Console Window:

-- Use `CTRL` + `C` to stop the server.
-This will also close the console window and the BFBMX Desktop Application(s) will no longer have a server to send data to.
+- Use `CTRL` + `C` to _stop the server_.
+The BFBMX Server Service _will no longer listen for incoming data_ until it is restarted (this is a good reason to stop the Desktop Monitor(s) and probably Winlink Express, too).
-- Use the scroll bar or a mouse wheel to scroll up and down the console window to review past activities.
+- Use the scroll bar or a mouse wheel to scroll up and down the console window to review historical log detail.
 - The console window can be changed in size to fit your needs without interrupting the server service in any way.
-- Most information written to the console window will be informational, but warnings and errors will be highlighted in yellow and red, respectively.
+- Most information written to the console window will be informational and prefixed with `info`.
+- `warn` and `error` messages will be colored yellow or red, respectively.
+Pay attention to these and prepare to review the log files and originating Winlink Messages for possible issues.
 - Occasional log entries will display the server Hostname, IP Address(es), and HTTP Port.
+- If the Console Window ever "disappears" that means the server service is no longer running and you will want to [restart it](#run-the-server-service).

+_Note 1_: When first launched, the Server Service console might display one or more `warn` messages related to 'Microsoft.AspNetCore.Server.Kestrel[0]'.
+This is transitory and will not impact system operation or data processing.

+_Note 2_: One of the goals of this software is to handle most issues without human intervention but it is not possible to anticipate every possibly error condition.
+Therefore, the Desktop App and Server operator(s) should be prepared to review log files and become adept at reviewing Log Files and using Winlink Express to help investigate and resolve issues.

 The Log Files:

-- The file is created 1:1 for each Winlink Message "payload" received.
+- A Winlink Message Logfile is created 1:1 for each Winlink Message payload the service receives.
-- Each payload contains: A Winlink Message ID, a Winlink Message DateTime stamp, a BFBMX Desktop Computername, and the Bib Data including the Warning Flag.
+- Each payload contains a Winlink Message ID, a Winlink Message DateTime stamp, and the Bib Data including the Warning Flag (all tab-delimited).
-- Each file is named after the Winlink Message ID, and is stored in the configured folder accorrding to [Environment Variables](#configure-local-environment-variables).
+- Each file is named after the Winlink Message ID and is stored in the configured folder accorrding to [Environment Variables](#configure-local-environment-variables).
-- The data format is: `[Winlink Message ID] [Message DateTime] [Data Warning Flag] [Bib Number] [Bib Action] [Bib Time] [Day Of Month] [Location Acronym]`.
+- The data format is: `[Winlink Message ID] [Message DateTime] [Data Warning Flag] [Bib Number] [Bib Action] [Bib Time] [Day Of Month] [Location Abbreviation]`.

 ![Server Logfile Nominal and Alert Entries Example](./Docs/Server-Logfile-Nominal-And-Alert-Entries.png)

-The above example shows a Winlink Payload log file, message ID H2Y96AT5T592 with a date-time stamp of 14-Aug-2024 at 11:31:00 AM:
+The above example shows a Winlink Payload log entry: message ID H2Y96AT5T592 with a date-time stamp of 14-Aug-2023 at 11:31:00 AM (Local PDT) followed by Bib Record data (also in tabular format).

 - The top Bib Record Data was parseable without issues so the Data Warning Flag was set to `NOMINAL`.
-- The second Bib Record Data was _not_ directly parsable.
-In this case the Bib Number was unexpectedly large, so the Data Warning Flag was set to `ALERT` so the problem could be investigated and corrected by the computer operator.
+- The second Bib Record Data was _not_ directly parsable because the Bib Number was unexpectedly large.
+The App applied the Data Warning Flag of `ALERT` so the problem could be investigated and corrected by the computer operators.

-_Note_: The exact same log file format is used by the Server Service and the Desktop App, with the exception that the Desktop App logs all Bib Records to a single file, and the Server Service logs Bib Data in individual files, one file per Winlink Message ID.
+_Note_: The exact same log file format is used by the Server Service and the Desktop App, with the exception that the Desktop App logs all Bib Records to a single file whereas the Server logs Bib Data in individual files, one file per Winlink Message ID.

 ## Notes and Limitations